 Harkhuf lived in the period of the sixth dynasty, between 2345 and 2181 BC and he is among the first people to be buried in the Tombs of the Nobles in Aswan.
 Harkhuf was the ruler of the region of the Elephantine Island in this period.

 During the Old Kingdom, the period of the builders of the pyramids, there were strong relations between ancient Egypt and Nubia and this was why Harkhuf went in four campaigns to the lands of Nubia.

 During the first journey of Harkhuf to Nubia, he was young and he went with his father and this campaign lasted for seven months to import goods to ancient Egypt.

-In the second journey, Harkhuf was older and he led the campaign to Nubia to bring some products and secure the commercial routs to Nubia.
+In the second journey, Harkhuf was older and he led the campaign to Nubia to bring some products and secure the commercial routes to Nubia.
 It was common in the period of the Old Kingdom that the sarcophaguses of the kings had to be ornamented with precious stones, ivory, and ebony and these products were brought from the Elephantine Island.

 Harkhuf went to Nubia for the third time to try to resolve a conflict between two Nubian tribes with no further details mentioned in the inscriptions carved in his tomb.

-In his forth and last campaign, Harkhuf traveled to the lands of Nubia and the battles were bursting between the two most powerful tribes in Nubia.
-This was during the ruling period of the King Teti and he was only six years at the time.
-Moreover, there were actually some references in the Tomb to some reports that Harkhuf has sent to the king Teti telling him about his campaign in Nubia.
+In his fourth and last campaign, Harkhuf traveled to the lands of Nubia and the battles were bursting between the two most powerful tribes in Nubia.
+This was during the ruling period of King Teti and he was only six years at the time.
+Moreover, there were actually some references in the Tomb to some reports that Harkhuf has sent to king Teti telling him about his campaign in Nubia.